zeebe-io/zeebe-chaos/go-chaos/README.md

 You find the artifacts in the `dist` folder.
 ### Publish the release
 This will trigger the docker image to built

+### Update deployment

+Adjust the deployment file [here](https://github.com/zeebe-io/zeebe-chaos/blob/main/go-chaos/deploy/deployment.yaml), update the docker image tag.

+> **Note:**
+> This will not update the deployed resources, this is not automated yet.

+You can either apply the deployment again in the corresponding Kubernetes namespace (e.g. testbench-1-x-prod) or edit the existing deployment `kubectl edit deployments.apps zbchaos-worker`